juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 > For example, **COUNTRY** (Keyword) can be conditionally linked to **EDUCATION** (Radio), but this would not work in reverse.
 Similarly, **PHONE** (Number) cannot be conditionally linked to **FIRST_NAME** (Text), nor would this work vice versa.

-Anytime questions are added, ensure the necessary question translation has been supplied.
-Otherwise, the registration survey may become unavailable for some locales.
+Anytime questions are added, please ensure the necessary translation has been supplied.
+Otherwise, the registration survey may become unavailable for locales without translations.

 > Questions that are missing translations are marked with the warning icon.

-### Trap questions
-You can designate any question as a trap question.
-The trap question could be something like that:

-Which flavored drinks have you consumed in the past year?
-Please read the answer options carefully and select only the items that apply.
-- Coca Cola
-- Gatorade
-- RC Cola (disqualify)
-- Dr. Pepper
-- Coords Heavy (disqualify)
-- Budweiser
-- Rolex (disqualify)
-- Engine Coolant (disqualify)
-- Red Bull
-- Discoteque Energy Drink (disqualify)
-- Red Wine
-- Water
-- Cool Juice (disqualify)
-- Rockstar
-- Anthrax Liquor (disqualify)
-- Monster
-- Chocolate milk
-- Rocky Mountain Urine (disqualify)
-- Clorox (disqualify)
-- Star Dollar Coffee (disqualify)
-- Diet Pepsi
-- Urine Light XL (disqualify)
-- Fanta
-- Glass Cleaner (disqualify)
-- Mountain Dew
-- Restroom Delight (disqualify)
-- Sprite or Diet Sprite
-- Gym Sweat Seltzer (disqualify)
-- Poisonous Juice (disqualify)
-- Dunkin Donuts Coffee
-- Sunny Delight
-- Alaskan Orange Juice (disqualify)
-- Florida's Best
-- Diesel (disqualify)
-- Break Fluid DOT 4.0 (disqualify)
-- None of the above (Exclusive) (disqualify)

 ### Choice options (radio & checkbox)
 You can designate options as disqualifying factors for both radio and checkbox.
 In addition, you can specify exclusive options for the checkbox question type.
-Click to the down arrow to expand and see the multiple choice options.
+Click on the down arrow to expand and see the multiple-choice options.

 ### Localizations
 Data variables must be provided with proper localizations when you use data variables as a question.
 For example, if you have two Sub Panel locales, ENG-US and SPA-US, you must provide localizations for both locales using the **EDIT** button.